dan-fritchman/Thesis/content.md

 While layout is the sole language comprehensible for IC fabrication, it is generally far too detailed for much of IC design.
 The silicon design and closely related electronic design automation (EDA) fields have, over time, produced a substantial stack of software, concepts, and practices which allow for IC-design at far more abstract levels than that of physical layout.
 Different subsets of the IC field have proven more and less amenable to these things.

-- Something about how verification works, ie. logic sim vs spice
-- Netlists/ schematics as the "assembly"
-- RTL/ HDL code as the "C"
-- Whatever we wanna say about "high level" stuff
-- Table of that stuff

-FIXME: table

-One of two paradigms produce essentially all modern IC "blueprints".
-These two models ....
+This stack's second-lowest layer is often called the _circuit_ level.
+In circuit terms, chips are made of combinations of primitive components such as MOS transistors and resistors, and connections there-between.
+Each circuit component or element generally has a short-form conceptual and mathematical description (such as "V = IR").
+Their realizations are technology and implementation specific, often requiring elaborate combinations of the 2.5D layout geometry.
+For example MOS transistors include their core conceptual terminal diffusions and gate material, but often also include countless performance and yield-enhancing features, especially at advanced geometries.
+Linear resistors might similarly be built of any of a number of materials.
+It is the inclusion of more than one of these conceptual components that makes silicon circuits "integrated"; their "integration" refers to a prior era, in which each circuit component would need be a separate element on a circuit board.

+In a loose analogy to software, layout is akin to machine code, It is the sole format understood by the underlying implementation technology (in software, the hardware; in silicon, the fab).
+Circuits are then analogous to the assembly language.
+Each circuit (and assembly) is specific to its underlying implementation.

+For decades both software and hardware have searched for more productive, higher levels of abstraction.
+These efforts have proven more and less successful in different sub-stripes of IC design.
+The next key layer, popularized in the 1980s, maps roughly to "C-level" languages popular for low-level and "systems" software.
+Popular hardware description languages (HDLs) introduced around this time include Verilog and VHDL.
+Each allow for technology-independent descriptions of digital circuits.
+This paradigm also introduces the _logical_ (rather than the circuit) level as the primary one of simulation and verification.
+Discrete-event simulation further enhances the efficiency of this verification paradigm.

-In the first model, commonly paired with digital circuits, an optimizing "layout compiler" produces an ultimate blueprint from a combination of an RTL-level circuit design and a set of physical constraints and/or goals.
-These two designer-inputs are fed to a compilation pipeline, generally comprising a combination of logic synthesis which translates RTL to gate-level netlists, and "place and route" (PnR) layout compilation.
-We refer to this paradigm as "the digital model" or "the compiled model".
+In addition to enhancing the efficacy of verification, the digital HDLs provided a dramatic improvement in workflow to produce layout.
+In the typical _digital back-end flow_, HDL code is transformed into layout by way of an optimizing "layout compiler".
+Designers provide a combination of register-transfer level (RTL) HDL code, plus a set of physical constraints and/or goals.
+These two primary inputs are fed to a compilation pipeline, generally comprising a combination of _logic synthesis_ which translates RTL to gate-level netlists, and "place and route" (PnR) layout compilation.

-In the second model, there is no compiler.
-The designer directly dictates the IC's physical blueprint, generally through graphical means.
-This approach is generally paired with analog circuits, for which many of the successful methods used in digital layout compilers tend to break down.
-We refer to this paradigm as "the analog model" or "the custom model".
+Notably, the benefits afforded by the 80s-era HDLs accrue to digital circuits, but largely fail to aid analog ones.
+Analog circuits escape the logical verification paradigm, and instead rely on the circuit-level concepts such as the solutions to Kirchoff's laws for verification.
+Moreover, analog circuits have escaped the productivity gains of the automatic layout-compilation pipeline, for reasons covered in detail in future sections of this manuscript.

-Analog and custom circuits such as memory have long been acknowledged as a bottleneck in the IC design process.
+Analog and custom circuits have accordingly long been acknowledged as a bottleneck in the IC design process.
 In the author's anecdotal experience, analog efforts tend to produce transistor-counts per effort (e.g. designer-months) on the order of 100-1000x lower than their digital peers.

-Several recent research efforts including ALIGN [@kunal2019align], MAGICAL [@chen2020magical], and BAG [@chang2018bag2] have taken a variety of approaches to improve the state of the field.
-These and similar research efforts can be grouped into two large categories:

-- 1. _Constraint-based_ systems, which expose an API or language for setting constraints and/ or goals for a _layout solver_.
-In essence these systems map the digital layout-compilation pipeline onto analog circuits.
-- 2. _Programmed custom_ systems, notably including BAG, which instead expose an elaborate API to directly manipulate _layout content_.
-The essence of such systems is to replace the conventionally graphical interations - adding a polygon to a layout, setting a parameter, invoking a simulation - with API calls.

-None of these projects nor their underlying methods have broken through to widespread adoption.
+While many other research efforts endeavor to further raise the productivity and abstraction-level of the digital flow, this work focuses on analog and custom circuits.

+### Section Title?

 This thesis doesn't have the answer.
 It catalogues what I believe are valuable contributions to the technology of producing circuits, particularly custom and analog ones, including their physical layouts.
 And it attempts to point out a number of what I believe have been dead ends.
 One sub-thesis is that many such projects suffer from insisting on attempting to reinvent the entirety of our industry, each and every time over.
 I fear this work has not entirely avoided this trap.
 One virtue, as defined by its author, is the underlying work's modularity.
 While I am deeply grateful for all of this work's collaborators both inside and outside of UC Berkeley, the sheer effort involved pales in comparison to the 75 year history of the IC and EDA industries, or even their analog sub-fields.
 This modularity goal has proven valuable for the several research, corporate, and start-up users who bravely enjoined their fate to this work, while it was still on the runway.
 Many have picked up this effort's pieces; to my knowledge, no two have adopted the same set.